10 Beautiful Font Combinations For All Your Design Needs

 With this in mind, it is hardly surprising that the font evokes such old-world charms but with a hint of modernism.

-Add into the mix Source Sans Pro, and we start to push things that bit further into the present, creating an enticing combination that is discrete while still being very functional.
+Add into the mix Source Sans Pro, and we start to push things that bit further into the present, creating an enticing, discrete combination while still being very functional.

 Playfair Display is a great way to add that personal touch to something like a tagline, slogan or product description.